Our Response to COVID-19

 FOR URGENT QUESTIONS OR CONCERNS PLEASE EMAIL FAMILYINFO@HCHNJ.ORG.

-How is the Home managing the COVID-19 pandemic?
+How is the Home managing the COVID-19 pandemic overall?

-Since COVID-19 entered the first US long-term care facility in early March, the Home has been preparing for the virus.
+Since COVID-19 entered the first US long-term care facility in early March of 2020, the Home has been preparing for the virus.
 More than a month before our first case of COVID-19, our Emergency Management Team began responding.
-This interdisciplinary committee met at least once a week (and continues to meet twice per week), evaluating and implementing measures aimed at preventing and managing COVID-19.

-Given the severity of the global pandemic, it is imperative that we work together with community leaders and industry allies.
+Given the global pandemic is still ongoing, it is imperative that we work together with community leaders and industry allies both now and in the future.
 All along, we have been in constant communication with public health authorities and industry experts, including:

 - Centers for Disease Control & Prevention (CDC)